Daniel46010140/chenhouxiong/README.md

 # chenhouxiong
-AI for education
+AI for education.
-use program to imitate the thinking of human(students) when solving questions we can use OCR
+We use program to imitate the thinking of human(students) when solving questions.
-NN will laterly be considered
+OCR,ASR,TTS,MT,NLP,and NN will be considered.
-python is a good language
-machine can learn and think automatically we may use it in the research in the future we hope machine can understand read not look, listen not hear, express not speak, think not run codes
+The programming language is maily Python.
+When machine is able to answer question, we can train it to learn to solve more.
+Finally, it may help us think and do research.